Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Morphisms and protomorphisms

-We shall say in this situation that a morphism $\zeta$ \emph{encrypts} the homomorphism $\phi$.
-For example, morphisms arise naturally when a black box group $\XX$ is given by a generating set and we replace a generating set for the black box group $\XX$ by a more convenient one and start sampling the product replacement algorithm for the new generating set; in fact, we replace a black box for $\XX$ and deal with a morphism $\YY \longrightarrow \XX$ from the new black box $\YY$ into $\XX$.
+We shall say in this situation that a morphism $\bxg{\phi}$ \emph{encrypts} the homomorphism $\phi$.
+For example, morphisms arise naturally when a black box group $\XX$ is given by a generating set and we replace a generating set for the black box group $\XX$ by a more convenient one and run the product replacement algorithm for the new generating set; in fact, we replace a black box for $\XX$ and deal with a morphism $\YY \longrightarrow \XX$ from a new black box $\YY$ into $\XX$.

+We apply to morphisms and abstract homomorphisms the same notational convention as to the strings and elements, using the same letters in sans serifed or plain version, respectively.

+Since different strings produced by $\YY$ may represent the same element in $Y$, replacing strings $\bxg{\phi}(\bx{x})$ by equivalent strings produces a new morphism $\bxg{\phi'}$ which also encrypts $\phi$ and, for all the practical purpose is the same as $\bxg{\phi}$.